angular-reactive-forms-book/dynamic-form-demo/README.md

 # DynamicForms
-A small demo of dynamic rendering forms, created at an Angular IL meetup session.
+A  demo of dynamic forms.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server